It’s fair to say Naim didn’t spring into digital music with quite the same gusto as some of its competitors.

 MORE: Awards 2015 – DACs

-It’s actually the second DAC from the company, but the first that also works as a headphone amp for desktop listening.
-To that end it features an asynchronous USB port for connecting directly to a laptop.
-This lets the DAC control the information flow from the laptop rather than vice versa, reducing jitter and theoretically resulting in better sound.
+This is the second DAC from the company, but the first that also works as a headphone amp for desktop listening and features an asynchronous USB port for connecting directly to a laptop.

 More after the break